Avoid a high fructose intake which would include drinking more than a few ounces

 Try to shed some pounds.
 If you have overeat and have difficulty controlling your appetite, consider Diet Rx natural diet pill.
 Overweight and obese children have a high risk of developing HBP.

 Learn how to sleep better and deeper.
 Consider the occasional use of Good Night Rx if you have trouble sleeping.
-Lack of adequate sleep can cause or contribute to high blood pressure.
+Lack of adequate sleep can cause or contribute to high blood pressure in children and adults.
 Afternoon naps appear to help lower blood pressure, a beneficial effect that does not occur with resting but remaining awake for the same period of time.

 Reduce alcohol intake.
 Regular drinking is known to raise blood pressure in some people.
 Unlike younger men, men in their 50s who drink even moderate amounts of alcohol generally have higher blood pressure than non-drinkers.
 Among men in their 20s, only heavy drinkers show elevated blood pressure.